trevstanhope/whip/README.md

 # Whip
-Whip is a managing tool for handling multiple controller slaves.
+Whip is a managing tool for handling multiple micro-controller units.

 ## Dependencies
 * pySerial